gord29/DreamOS-VMOS-PRO-ROM/README.md

  note that if you have a legit VMOS, ya can't turn off Root and Xposed in settings without VIP.

+ ### note (APRIL 2023)
+ google is bs. it now always says "Your Device isn't Play Protect Certified." fix=dont use google play. will try to substitute it with microg+aurora store or smth idk. will do that in next update. for now, ignore that notif and dont open google play. f u google.

  # Thanks

  Thanks for using this crap! lol